yahoojapan/k2hash/tools.md

   The interactive tool for operating data in K2HASH container, and for testing all API.
   This tool can load interactive command from file, and run it automatically.
 - k2hcompress
-  Compress the K2HASH file container if it has many flagments.
+  Compress the K2HASH file container if it has many fragments.
 - k2hreplace
   This tool can rename the the K2HASH file container even during it is accessed by another program.
 - k2hbench